 Whereas MRP is concerned with managing products and the parts required to produce them, IRM is concerned with managing information and the resources required to produce it.

-One of the important by-products of cataloging and cross-referencing information resources is a model of the enterprise, including how it is organized and how it operates.
+One of the important benefits of IRM is the cataloging and cross-referencing information resources is a model of the enterprise, including how it is organized and how it operates.
 Other benefits include:

 - All information resources are controllable, permitting the ability to design integrated systems and perform an “impact analysis” of a proposed resource change.